John J. Esch: Congressional service

-Esch served as a Congressman for 22 years, winning 11 elections before finally falling in 1920.
+Esch served as a Congressman for 22 years, winning 11 elections before finally falling in 1920 in the Republican primary.
 He was first elected to the Fifty-sixth United States Congress and then to the ten succeeding Congresses.
 He spent his full 22 years in Congress representing Wisconsin's 7th congressional district.
 Initially appointed to the Committee on Public Lands and the Committee on Military Affairs, he was identified with the military legislation that followed the Spanish–American War.
 After six years in the House, he was appointed to the Committee on Interstate and Foreign Commerce, relinquishing his other committee posts to devote full-time to this committee.
 He was heavily involved in the transportation acts that followed; the Hepburn Act of 1906, which granted the Interstate Commerce Commission considerable powers over the railroads, was based heavily on an earlier bill he had submitted.
 His other legislative accomplishments included the Hours of Service Act, the Esch Car Service Act, the Boiler Inspection Act, the Federal Water Power Act, and the Esch-Cummins Act, also known as the Transportation Act of 1920.
 The last act brought him national prominence.
 On April 5, 1917, he voted, with 49 other representatives, against declaring war on Germany.

 When Esch, defeated for re-election, left the House for the last time on March 3, 1921, it paid him an unusual honor: both sides of the House stood and cheered him as he left.